-Margshala was designed to empower 35 rural and small town youth from the remote border district of Pithoragarh in Uttarakhand with the awareness, ability and agency to seize opportunities that are aligned with their aspirations, while also being economically resilient and locally sustainable in a post-Covid world.
-The program comes to an end in October, 2020.
+IABT programs are designed to empower rural and small town youth from remote areas of Uttarakhand with the awareness, ability and agency to seize opportunities that are aligned with their aspirations, while also being economically resilient and locally sustainable in a post-Covid world.

 Improving awareness about specific, non-traditional livelihood pathways relevant to the region in employment and entrepreneurship